mingkaic/logoRNN/design.md

 - Fast: necessary condition for production grade software

-The specific segmentation method, by J. Carreira and C. Sminchisescu [2], is beyond the scope of this project, so for now, segment by applying canny edge detection then flooding.
+The specific segmentation method, by J. Carreira and C. Sminchisescu [2], is beyond the scope of this project, so for now, segment using third party library implementation of graph-based method.

 1. Hierarchically group segments